metglobal-compass/dto-bundle/README.md

 type:
 ----
 Variable's type.
-Available types are: 'string', 'boolean', 'integer', 'int'.
+Available types are: 'string', 'boolean', 'bool', 'integer', 'int' and 'mixed'.
+Mixed type allows you to apply any type of value into property.

-**Warning:** boolean type is not nullable field because of the definition: `\Symfony\Component\HttpFoundation\ParameterBag::getBoolean`.
-It'll set false into variable in case of null.
+**Warning:** boolean type is exceptional see: `\Symfony\Component\HttpFoundation\ParameterBag::getBoolean`.

 scope:
 -----